How LDC will Help you Align to CCSS

 One great tool is the The Literacy Design Collaborative (LDC).
 LDC is a project funded by the Bill & Melinda Gates Foundation that harnesses the power of classroom teachers, school and district leaders, and state departments to create literacy modules that align to the Common Core.
 The web site is impressive, with module exemplars and tools to help you build your own modules.

-When you first visit the web site, you may feel a little overwhelmed, so I think the best place to start is by examining the writing prompt templates.
-That's really the beginning of the writing process, so it's a good starting point.
-Just seeing the prompts make it clear how the Common Core expects students' writing to have more depth.
-When I first visited the site, I reviewed all my own writing prompts and adapted them, and that simple step helped to align my writing closer to the Core.
+When you first visit the web site, you may feel a little overwhelmed, so I think the best place to start is by examining the writing prompt templates in the Tasks section of the site.
+LDC “template tasks” provide fill-in-the-blank shells that teachers use to create powerful writing assignments.
+When I first visited the site, I reviewed all my own writing prompts and adapted them, and that simple step helped to align my writing closer to the Common Core.
 See below.

 [Insert question] After reading _____ (literature or informational texts), write a/an _____ (essay or substitute) that discusses _____ (content) and evaluates _____ (content).
 Be sure to support your position with evidence from the texts.